 Giving Health Advocates the Tools to Talk About Childhood Trauma

 Upon completion of the training, 73% of participants reported that their ability to use data to make their case was either “advanced” or “intermediate/advanced” compared to just 38% from before.
 One participant shared: “My messaging will be more on point, and I'll be a little better prepared to pivot conversations that might otherwise be derailed.”
-Advocates from Northern California also remain engaged in efforts to convince decision-makers to invest greater resources in collecting data on ACES and expanding the trauma-informed resources available, through the creation of tailored fact sheets and meeting directly with local elected officials.
+Participants also remain engaged in efforts to convince decision-makers to invest greater resources in collecting data on ACEs.

 Identifying the Prevalence of ACEs